mvousden/buildbot-lets-explore/README.md

  - Distinguish build status of development and master at a glance (feature branches are not so important).
  - Trigger builds off a merge.
+ - Skip builds that contain "[ci-skip]" in the commit message.
+If multiple commits are received at once, the latest change without the "[ci-skip]" tag is built.